-Net cash flows used in financing activities were \$21.2 million for the year ended December 31, 2004, as compared to \$19.1 million of net cash flows provided by financing activities the prior year, primarily due to a decrease in net borrowings under our credit facility.
-In 2004, our net borrowings were \$9.3 million, compared to \$51.3 million for the prior year.
+Net cash flows used in financing activities were \$57.6 million for the year ended December 31, 2004, as compared to \$27.9 million for the prior year.
+In 2004, our principal financing activities included the net repayment of bank indebtedness in the amount of \$51.1 million.